narmeshnigam/omvix/readme_files/readme_about_us.md

 ### 🔹 Section 2: Brand Story & Evolution (2-Column Highlight)

 - **Text Left (60%)**:
-  - **H2**: “From SecureIndia to Omvix: A Journey of Innovation”
+  - **H2**: “From SecureIndia to iSwift: A Journey of Innovation”
-  - **Body**: Describes evolution from SecureIndia to Omvix, focusing on reliability and innovation.
+  - **Body**: Describes evolution from SecureIndia to iSwift, focusing on reliability and innovation.
 - **Image Right (40%)**: Visual timeline transition with modern UI

 ---